cangeorgecode/Django_Boilerplate_Free/README.md

 # Django Micro-SaaS Boilerplate 🚀
-### Build SaaS → Make money → Financial independence → Freedom 🎉
+### How you can make money with this 🎉

-This is the free version of my boilerplate and it supports Stripe single payment, meaning you can sell a one off product using this.
+This free version supports Stripe single payment, meaning you can sell a digital product.
+Here's how I am using this to make money:

-The best way to make money with this is to build a digital product, market it on X, Linkedin and Reddit.
-If you can automate it, you can basically print money.
+1. Build a product that provides "value":
+    - Make or save money
+    - Save time
+    - Mitigate risks
+    - Raise social status

+2. Market on X, LinkedIn, Reddit, SEO.
+Better yet, automate this

+3. Repeat and build a portfolio of micro-saas → financial independence

+## Subscription-based SaaS boilerplate

 If you are looking for a subscription-based saas boilerplate, I am building one.
 You can join the waitlist here → LINK (to be added)